Athletes who changed the game. Moments that changed history.

 ABOUT PLAYMAKER TOURS

-Playmaker Tours DC was built on a simple conviction: sports has always been in the room when America defined itself - in its courtrooms, its monuments, its neighborhoods, and its halls of power.
-Playmaker Tours are not trivia tours.
-These are history tours that use sports as the way in, because the world of sports is where some of the most important stories in American life actually happened.The idea for Playmaker tours grew out of years of curiosity and digging through museums, archives, and down the kind of rabbit holes that start with one name and are still going three hours later!
-The more I looked, the more I found extraordinary stories hiding in plain sight, on streets and steps that millions of people walk past every day without knowing the stories that happened there.I’ve called Washington DC home for over a decade, and these tours are my way of shining a light on stories that deserve to be told, and that I believe will resonate with anyone who has ever loved a sport, been a fan, or played a game, and wondered what it all meant.My goal is simple: whether it’s your first time in DC or you’ve lived here for decades, you’ll finish one of.
-Our tours seeing this city through a completely different lens, carrying stories you would never have found on your own.— Rory, Founder
+Playmaker Tours DC was built on a simple conviction: sports history is American history.
+Playmaker Tours are not trivia tours - we offer history tours that use sports as an entryway to our national story, because the world of sports is where some of the most important stories in American life actually happened.The idea for Playmaker Tours grew out of years of curiosity and digging through museums, archives, and down the kind of rabbit holes that start with searching one name and are still going three hours later!
+The more I looked, the more I found extraordinary stories hiding in plain sight here in DC - where millions of people have walked by without any idea of the powerful, hard-to-believe, or even outrageous past around them.I’ve called Washington DC home for over a decade, and these tours are my way of shining a light on stories that deserve to be told.
+My goal is simple: whether it’s your first time in DC or you’ve lived here for decades, you’ll finish one of our tours seeing this city - and our country - through a completely different lens, carrying stories you would never have found on your own.— Rory, Founder